Updated: 2 days ago

 Freezer Zip Lock Bags

-In a large bowl, add in flour, salt and olive oil.
+In a large bowl, add in flour, sugar and salt.

 Mix to combine well.
 Mix, mix, mix.